-The Animal Control Officer (ACO) is recommended by the Police Chief and appointed by the Board of Selectmen to enforce the town of Princeton's restraint and dog regulations and to respond to incidents where animals are involved.
+The Animal Control Officer (ACO) is appointed by the Board of Selectmen to enforce the town of Princeton's restraint and dog regulations and to respond to incidents where animals are involved.

-Deadline to license for 2013 is April 30th.
-All dogs 6months of age and over must be licensed annually.
+Deadline to license for 2017 is April 30th.
+All dogs 6 months of age and over must be licensed annually.

 If you have 5 dogs or more 6 months or older you must apply for a kennel license.
 The Animal Control Officer will have to inspect your property prior to the issuance of a license.

 Please attach your 2017 license tag on your dog(s) collar.
 If your dog gets loose or in case of an emergency, contacting you will be more efficient.

 Dear Princeton Residents, Businesses, and Visitors,